Let’s Meet England’s (very graceful) Swans

 Is It Okay to Feed Swans, Ducks and Geese?

-Swan: Portrait of a Majestic Bird is the celebration of our mute swans, by a wildlife writer and photographer, who explores the bird’s significance.
-Dan has studied mute swans for over 30 years since boyhood and (as a pilot who shares their skies) speaks up for the mute, answering questions about nature and future.
-See these familiar creatures in a fresh light.
+Swan: Portrait of a Majestic Bird is the celebration of our mute swans, by a wildlife writer who has studied mute swans for over 30 years since boyhood and (as a pilot who shares their skies) speaks up for the mute, answering questions about nature and future.

 The Swan: A Biography is by nature writer Stephen Moss.
 With beautiful illustrations, swans are the ‘avian equivalent of Sir David Attenborough’.
 Swans have been part of England’s scenery for hundreds of years.
 Thankfully swans are highly protected under the Wildlife and Countryside Act.